The Caicos Pine Yard trail on Middle Caicos

 Other Non-Native Pines

-Two other varieties of trees in the Turks and Caicos might be mistaken for the indigenous Caicos pine.
+Two other varieties of tree in the Turks and Caicos are sometimes mistaken for the indigenous Caicos pine.

 An introduced species and rare throughout the country, the distinct and highly symmetrical Norfolk Island pine was once a popular landscaping choice on Providenciales and Pine Cay in past decades.
 It’s a beautiful tree, and mature examples of this evergreen often tower over the surrounding vegetation, especially on older properties.